9 Vegan Makeup Brushes For A Flawlessly Fur Free Face

 In a world of synonyms, we are Antonym.

-Founded in 2013 by Miami-based celebrity makeup artist Val Giraud, Antonym makes luxury certified organic makeup.
+Founded in 2013 by Miami-based celebrity makeup artist Val Giraud, Antonym makes luxury yet affordable natural makeup.

 They’re Leaping Bunny-certified cruelty free and The Vegan Awareness Foundation-certified vegan.
 Their packaging and marketing material is all done on FSC certified compostable paper.